Masked Capsule Autoencoders: Introduction

 The main contributions of this work can be summarised as follows: \begin{enumerate}

-\item We propose a novel adaption of Capsule Networks to accommodate masked image modelling. \item We have shown that classification accuracy with a Capsule Network can be improved via self-supervised pretraining followed by supervised finetuning compared to only supervised training. \item We have improved the state-of-the-art on multiple benchmark datasets for Capsule Networks, including realistically sized images where Capsule Networks typically perform very badly. \item We implemented a fully capsule decoder layer, replacing the CNN decoders which are typically used for reconstruction tasks in Capsule Networks to ensure that our proposed MCAE model does not need a handcrafted decoder. \item We provide the first investigation into the use of ViTs to replace the traditional convolutional stem.
+\item We propose a novel adaption of Capsule Networks to accommodate masked image modelling. \item We demonstrate that the classification accuracy of a Capsule Network improves when self-supervised pretraining is introduced. \item We achieve state-of-the-art performance on multiple benchmark datasets for Capsule Networks, including those with realistically sized images where Capsule Networks typically perform poorly. \item We implement a fully capsule-based decoder layer, replacing the CNN decoders commonly used for reconstruction tasks in Capsule Networks, ensuring that our proposed MCAE model does not require a handcrafted decoder. \item We conduct the first investigation into the use of ViTs as a replacement for the traditional convolutional stem.

 \end{enumerate}

 The rest of this paper presents the necessary background on Capsule Networks, highlighting previous research that has inspired the work presented here.
 We then formally define our new self-supervised capsule formulation called Masked Capsule Autoencoders and present several experiments and ablation studies on benchmark datasets.
 We conclude the paper by highlighting the main advantages of our new methods, with some key takeaway messages and some future directions that could further support the future developments of large-scale self-supervised Capsule Network models.